-All employees must complete Professional Growth Forms and shall be provided opportunities for the development of increased competence beyond that which they may attain through the performance of their assigned duties.
+All certificated staff must complete six units (60 hours) every six years and shall be provided opportunities for the development of increased competence beyond that which they may attain through the performance of their assigned duties.

 In addition to this requirement, the superintendent will select in-service programming to provide additional professional growth activities for certified and classified staff.